Frameworks › NIST AI RMF

 | MEASURE 1.2 | Appropriateness of AI metrics and effectiveness of existing controls regularly assessed and updated, including reports of errors.
 Organizational process activity — not a TEVV output. |

-| MEASURE 2.2 | Evaluations involving human subjects meet applicable requirements and are representative of the relevant population.
-ConstantX evaluations do not involve human subjects. |
+| MEASURE 2.2 | Human-subject assessments must meet applicable requirements and be representative of the relevant population.
+ConstantX assurance engagements do not involve human subjects. |

 | MEASURE 2.4 | The functionality and behavior of the AI system are monitored when in production.
-ConstantX is a point-in-time pre-deployment evaluation, not a continuous production monitoring system.
-Re-evaluation on new model snapshots detects behavioral drift but does not constitute production monitoring. |
+ConstantX is a point-in-time pre-deployment assurance engagement, not a continuous production monitoring system.
+Retesting on new model snapshots detects behavioral drift but does not constitute production monitoring. |

 | MEASURE 2.8 | Risks associated with transparency and accountability examined and documented.
 Transparency and accountability risks are organizational governance concerns addressed in the GOVERN function. |

 | MEASURE 2.9 | The AI model is explained, validated, and documented; output interpreted within its context to inform responsible use.
-Interpretability and explainability are model-level concerns outside adversarial enforcement evaluation scope. |
+Interpretability and explainability are model-level concerns outside target-runtime adversarial assurance scope. |

 | MEASURE 2.10 | Privacy risk of the AI system examined and documented.
-Out of adversarial enforcement scope. |
+Out of target-runtime adversarial assurance scope. |

-| MEASURE 2.11 | Fairness and bias evaluated and results documented.
-Out of adversarial enforcement scope. |
+| MEASURE 2.11 | Fairness and bias assessment with documented results.
+Out of target-runtime adversarial assurance scope. |

 | MEASURE 2.12 | Environmental impact and sustainability assessed and documented.
-Out of scope for adversarial enforcement evaluation. |
+Out of scope for target-runtime adversarial assurance. |

 | MEASURE 3.2 | Risk tracking considered for settings where measurement techniques aren’t available.
 Meta-level framework planning activity, not a TEVV output. |

-| MEASURE 3.3 | Feedback processes for end users and impacted communities established and integrated into evaluation metrics.
+| MEASURE 3.3 | Feedback processes for end users and impacted communities established and integrated into assurance metrics.
 Organizational process activity. |

 MANAGE — Inputs